Chart Color Schemes

 Infrastructure

-Bull Creek has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Bull Creek has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely to impact the region.
-Notable ones include the Bull Creek Station Precinct Structure Plan by City of Melville, Bull Creek Central Redevelopment, New Women and Babes Hospital, and The Crest Bull Creek.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects expected to affect this region.
+Notable initiatives include the Bull Creek Station Precinct Structure Plan (City of Melville), Bull Creek Central Redevelopment, New Women and Babes Hospital, and The Crest Bull Creek.
 Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.